mark-thompson01/RDP-Brute-Force-Attack-and-Remote-Login/README.md

 ## Lab Setup
 The lab environment consists of two interconnected VMs:

-> **Kali Linux VM:** Platform used to run a brute force login scan on the target using RDP.
+> **Kali Linux VM:** Platform used to run a brute force login scan on the target using RDP via Hydra.
 > **Windows 10 Desktop:** Target used to carry out the RDP brute force attack on.